JINC • Life Clarity • Updated March 2026

 Strengthened Family Communication

 The planning process naturally opens important conversations about values, wishes, and practical matters.
-Relate, the relationship support charity, emphasizes how open communication about future planning can strengthen family bonds and reduce relational anxiety.
+Relate, the relationship support charity ↗, emphasizes how open communication about future planning can strengthen family bonds and reduce relational anxiety.
+This connects to themes in our 10 things your partner should know post.

 Legacy of Calm, Not Chaos